mongodb/mongo-csharp-driver/Docs/reference/content/reference/driver/crud/writing.md

 ## Find And Modify

 There are a certain class of operations using the [findAndModify command]({{< docsref "reference/command/findAndModify/" >}}) from the server.
-This command will perform some operation on the document and return the document either before or after the modification takes place.
-By default, the document is returned before the modification takes place.
+This command will perform some operation on the document and return either the original version of the document as it was before the operation, or the new version of the document as it became after the operation.
+By default, the original version of the document is returned.

 ### FindOneAndDelete